 Because kids aren’t nearly as suspicious of robots (and their impending world domination) as adults, this food-grade tin box designed like a classic ‘bot should be a huge hit in the cafeteria.

 37. Skip Hop Panda Backpack

 The beauty of Skip Hop’s Zoo collection is that it includes a ridiculous number of animals ⏤ 27 to be exact.
-So if you’re kid’s weirdly got something against this adorable Panda with mesh sippy-cup pocket and insulated snack pouch, they can roll with a shark, chameleon, or leopard instead.
+So if you’re kid’s weirdly got something against this adorable Panda back-to-school backpack with mesh sippy-cup pocket and insulated snack pouch, they can roll with a shark, chameleon, or leopard instead.

 38. AKID Liv Despicable Me 3 Sneaker

-At $80, it’s safe to say you’re probably paying as much for the shoes as you are for the movie licensing.
-That said, these comfy AKIDs kicks bring the quality with a premium cotton canvas upper and a 100-percent, full-grain leather lining.
+At $80, it’s safe to say you’re probably paying as much for the kids shoes as you are for the movie licensing.
+That said, these comfy back-to-school AKIDs kicks bring the quality with a premium cotton canvas upper and a 100-percent, full-grain leather lining.
 Of course, all your kid needs to know is “The Minions’ eyes glow!” and they’ll be racing to the school bus.

 Littlebits makes the original Lite-Brite toy look like a something out of the stone age.
 The kit is composed of small electronic blocks ⏤ each with a unique function ⏤ that magnetically connect to one another and can be “programmed” to work together in millions of ways.
 From messages and animations and sounds and movements, this high-tech construction set takes game-based coding and engineering to the next level.
 Start preparing the cover letters now for Apple, Facebook, and Google.